barnata/Introduction_JS/day_3/TP_3.md

 	** Then call the callback function called next in the main function ** that first call of next prints Work is done with this arg 21 ** Then the second call return the error
-	** After it's returns 0 that is stored in ret
+	** After it's returns err that is stored in ret
-	** 0 is logged onto the screen
+	** This is an Error Test is logged onto the screen
 	*/
 ```